Complex and complicated systems

 Examples include cities, companies, markets, riots, universities, the internet, airlines, and armies.

 All the systems you have encountered so far have been described by diagrams with relatively few elements.
-Could these method be used to plan and manage the railway system into London, the Health Service, or the business strategy of a multinational company such as MacDonald’s or Facebook?
+Could these methods be used to plan and manage the railway system into London, the Health Service, or the business strategy of a multinational company such as McDonald’s or Facebook?
 These systems have millions of components and they have have many levels of operation.
 In social systems all the individual people are different, and often these differences matter.
 For such systems the data represented by system maps and influence diagrams have to be stored in computers.
 With millions of interactions, the consequences of multiple causes have to be investigated by computers.

 Examples include gossip, epidemics, copying, banker networks, Facebook friends, motorways, and families.

 One of the great discoveries that has come to fruition in the 21st century is that much human behaviour takes place on, and is largely determined by, networks.
 The 18th and 19th century theories of economics are giving way to a network view of socio-economic behaviour.
 For example, classical economics assumes that individual people make buying choices based on perfect information of the market.
 In practice, many people who want to buy a new phone, computer or TV simply ask a few other people in their social networks.

 Examples include house prices, opinion polls, critical tweets, copying others, bank crashes, and trending tweets.